 Basics of Health

 Another requirement too often ignored is that each of us is actually a community.
 There are trillions of bacteria in our bodies that are part of our health team…they are in fact required for life.
 To better appreciate them and to learn how to protect them, read about probiotics.
 Also see the page on Supplements for more on requirements.
 We are designed to be well.
-When we aren’t, the problem can usually be traced back to a lack of something we need or an excess of something that the body can’t handle.
+When we aren’t, again, the problem can usually be traced back to a lack of something we need or an excess of something that the body can’t handle.

 Another overload that is just now being understood is that sitting too much is very hard on the body.